 "As a private chef, I'm always looking for ways to change up a menu and make things interesting.
-This fall side dish marries classic fall flavors in a fresh way.
-Crunchy, buttery pecans, savory herbs and vegetables, with just a hint of sweetness from the maple syrup and fresh grapes make this side dish an instant favorite to accompany poultry or pork." - Sallie L.
+This side dish marries classic flavors in a fresh way.
+Crunchy, buttery pecans, savory herbs and vegetables with just a hint of sweetness from the maple syrup and fresh grapes make this side dish an instant favorite to accompany poultry or pork." - Chef Sallie

 3 Cups chicken broth